-Know more about career prospects after an MBA in Agri-business!
+Are you an MBA aspirant?
+Do you wish to seek a career in Agricultural Business?
+Know all about the career prospects after an MBA in Agri-business!

 Agri-business explores the production, marketing and trading of products related to agriculture.
 The MBA programme also covers improved growing techniques, agricultural machinery, fertiliser, pesticides pre- and post- harvest handling, storage, transportation, packaging and labelling.
 Critical management issues as financing and technical assistance, preparation of products for exports, overseas marketing issues and government policy are also an integral part of the programme.
 Some of the optional courses offered in an Agri-Business Management Programme are Agricultural Finance/Banking, Agro Processing, International Agriculture and Trade Policy, Logistics and Infrastructure Management in Agriculture, Marketing of Agricultural Inputs, Management of Technology for Sustainable Agriculture, Rural Advertising etc.

 Career Options after MBA in Agribusiness:

 - Agricultural loan officer